-Students must submit a Management Seminar application form by the appropriate deadline.
+Students must submit an MBA Research Seminar application form by the appropriate deadline.
 After their application is approved, students must register for seminars by themselves as designated in the table above.
 In these seminars, students will meet with their supervisors on an individual or small group basis once a week and all meetings are scheduled individually between supervisors and students.